 The lobby and Gorge Room surround an 85-foot tall fireplace.
 This fireplace was made with andesite rock, excavated from an abandoned quarry a few miles from the site.
 The estimated weight of this fireplace is 500,000 pounds.

 Original local artwork, ceramics and petroglyph rubbings depicting Native American history of the Columbia River Gorge handsomely decorate the lodge as well.
-A narrated CD and brochure of the Washington State lodge's artwork are available to borrow at the front desk and provide a very nice walking tour.
+Skamania offers a complete guided Art Tour around the property for guests to explore our collection.